 iii.
 Defined benefit plans

 A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
-The Company's net obligation in respect of defined benefit plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in the current and prior periods, discounting that amount and deducting the fair value of any plan assets.
+The Company's net obligation in respect of defined benefit plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in the current and prior periods,

 The calculation of defined benefit obligation is performed annually by a qualified actuary using the projected unit credit method.
 When the calculation results in a potential asset for the Company, the recognized asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan ('the asset ceiling').
 In order to calculate the present value of economic benefits, consideration is given to any applicable minimum funding requirements.

-Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognised immediately in OCI.
+Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognized immediately in OCI.
 The Company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate determined by reference to market yields at the end of the reporting period on government bonds.
 This rate is applied on the net defined benefit liability (asset), both as determined at the start of the annual reporting period, taking into account any changes in the net defined benefit liability (asset) during the period as a result of contributions and benefit payments.
-Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.
+Net interest expense and other expenses related to defined benefit plans are recognized in profit or loss.

-When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service ('past service cost' or 'past service gain') or the gain or loss on curtailment is recognised immediately in profit or loss.
-The Company recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs.
+When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service ('past service cost' or 'past service gain') or the gain or loss on curtailment is recognized immediately in profit or loss.
+The Company recognizes gains and losses on the settlement of a defined benefit plan when the settlement occurs.

 iv.
 Other long-term employee benefits - Compensated absences